dbenderpt/DSCI-D590/README.md

 # DSCI-D590
-All code required for the DSCI-D590 case at Indiana University's Luddy School of Informatics, Computing, and Engineering
+All code required for the DSCI-D590 case at Indiana University's Luddy School of Informatics, Computing, and Engineering.